nadjamarin/TorsodynamicsEstimationSystemValidation/README.md

 - Gen1_aggregate_data_processing.m
 - Gen2_aggregate_data_processing.m

 First, you will need to run the MAIN script (choose Gen 1 or Gen 2 depending on which FSS validation study you want to analyze) to do the initial processing of the data.
+For the MAIN script, there are several things that need to be changed before you run it.
+You can change the subject by changing the cell array *subjects* and change the trial number by changing the variable *i_trial*.
+You can also choose a few different options in the code by changing *raw_plot_status*, *plot_status*, and/or *save_status*. *raw_plot_status* lets you choose whether you want the script to generate plots of the raw data.
+Similarly, *plot_status* lets you choose whether the script will generate plots of the processed data.
+The value of *save_status* needs to be 1 in order to save the processed data files that are used in the aggregate data processing script.
+Lastly, the directories at the beginning of the code will need to be updated according to the directory structure mentioned in the previous section of this document.

-This script needs to be run for each subject and trial combination individually.
+The MAIN script needs to be run for each subject and trial combination individually.
 Since there were some issues with the data collection, the best trials from each subject were used in the data processing.
 The following tables give the best trial from each subject in each FSS generation validation study.
 You only need to run the MAIN script for these subject/trial combinations.
 Note that these best trials are also listed in comments in the MAIN code files.

-For the MAIN script, you can change the subject by changing the cell array *subjects* and change the trial number by changing the variable *i_trial*.
-In addition, the directories at the beginning of the code will need to be updated according to the directory structure mentioned in the previous section of this document.

 **For FSS Gen 1.0:**<br>
 | Subject | Best Trial |